 However, if no previous research was available on the day of division, it will be necessary to respond to the notification according to the R70ter (1) CBE.

-Section 5.3.
-Reference to an earlier application
+Reference to a previous application

 Nevertheless, the copy of the previous application and its translation will not be produced because the EPO has access to it (Directives A-IV 1.3.1).

-Section 5.4.
 Request for grant